 Applicants should possess a thorough knowledge of issues impacting women including abuse, mental illness, homelessness, poverty and substance use and be competent working within a feminist anti-racism/anti-oppression framework.
 It is required that applicants possess a thorough knowledge of the domestic violence court system, domestic violence legislation in the Criminal Code, Immigration system, Family law and the Family court system.
 A minimum of two years experience working with women who have experienced abuse is required.
 A demonstrated commitment to the mission values of availability, responsibility, adaptability, hospitality and dignity is essential.
 A second language is an asset.

 The following skills are also required: verbal and written communication, interpersonal skills, public speaking and advocacy skills, organization skills and ability to prioritize workload.

-Send a resume and cover letter by February 21, 2020 to:
+Please forward a resume and cover letter by August 19, 2020 to:

 Director, Good Shepherd Centres – Women’s Services

 Women-identified individuals of diverse communities are encouraged to apply.

 Good Shepherd is an equal opportunity employer operating within an anti-racist and anti-oppression framework.
 We strive to establish workplaces that reflect the rich diversity of the community we serve.

 Good Shepherd welcomes and encourages applications from all people with disabilities.
 Accommodations are available on request for candidates taking part in all aspects of the selection process.
 If you are in need of accommodations, please contact Human Resources at 905-528-5877 ex 2265 or firstname.lastname@example.org.